atvpc/atvpc.com/content/pages/index.md

 			</svg>

 			<p itemprop="description">
-				ATV Parts Connection specializes in aftermarket parts for ATV's, UTV's, and automotives.
-We're located in Jessup, Maryland and have been in the CV and drive-line industry for over 20 years.
+				ATV Parts Connection specializes in aftermarket parts for ATVs, UTVs, and automotives.
+We're located in Jessup, Maryland and have been in the ATV/ UTV industry for over 20 years.
 			</p><p>
-				By using our experience and extensive knowledge of the field, we're able to design, improve, import, and stock parts that meet or exceed the original specifications at much lower costs than directly from the manufacturer.
+				By using our experience and extensive knowledge of the field, we're able to design, improve, import, and stock parts that meet or exceed OEM specifications at much lower costs than directly from the dealer.
 			</p>
 		</div>
 	</div>